miner/tagged/README.md

 The `tagged-default-reader` is actually composed of a couple of *tag-readers*.
 The tagged literal format for records is read with the `record-tag-reader`.
-If that returns nil, then the tagged literal is read as a TaggedValue.
-Note that the `->TaggedValue` factory function works nicely as a tag-reader.
+If that returns nil, then the tagged literal is read as a clojure.lang.TaggedLiteral.

+    Note that the `miner.tagged/->TaggedValue` factory function that was previously used in this library is now obsolete.
+Clojure added a similar function named `tagged-literal` which replaces it.

+The `tagged-literal` function works nicely as a tag-reader.
 It handles the case of an "unknown" tag.
 The definition of `tagged-default-reader` is just:

-    (def tagged-default-reader (some-tag-reader record-tag-reader ->TaggedValue))
+    (def tagged-default-reader (some-tag-reader record-tag-reader tagged-literal))

 You may want to combine your own tag-readers with `record-tag-reader` to make a more sophisticated `*default-data-reader-fn*`.
 Users of your library might want to use